davzhardy/RecoveryBox/README.md

   <img src="./client/assets/logo.jpeg" />
 </p>

-RecoveryBox is a mobile app aimed to help people in their journeys through twelve-step recovery programmes such as Alcoholics Anonymousus.
+RecoveryBox is a mobile app aimed to help people in their journeys through twelve-step recovery programmes such as Alcoholics Anonymous.
 The app is a tool for people to document their meeting attendance, moods and the difficulties they encounter in their day-to-day lives.

 It documents the efforts made by programme participants and encourages continuing, sustainable interaction and self-reflection to stay on top of their recovery.